Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-02-16-rmarkdown-latex.md

 Inside RStudio, install [tinytex](https://yihui.org/tinytex/) and TinyTeX by running `install.packages("tinytex")` and then `tinytex::install_tinytex()` in the console.

 >How it works:
 >1.
-In RStudio, I create RMarkdown `.rmd` files and write my texts, codes, and generate my results and plots.
+Create RMarkdown `.rmd` documents and write texts, codes, and generate results and plots.
 >2.
-I knit my `.rmd` file.
+Knit the `.rmd` file.
 During this process, RStudio calls Pandoc, which will convert the document to `.tex` and generate a `.pdf` file accordingly.

 ## **2. Write a simple pdf handout with RMarkdown** <a name="step2"></a>